Codecademy/docs/content/cpp/concepts/comments/comments.md

 ---
-Title: 'Comments'
+Title: "Comments"
-Description: 'A comment is a piece of text within a program that is not executed.
-It can be used to provide additional information to aid in understanding the code.'
+Description: "A comment is a piece of text within a program that is not executed.
+It can be used to provide additional information to aid in understanding the code."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Comments'
+  - "Comments"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **comment** is a piece of text within a program that is not executed.
 It can be used to provide additional information to aid in understanding the code.